 Get ready for a laser tag experience unlike any other in West Michigan!
 BattleGR Tactical Games offers laser tag, archery tag, and so much more.
 They are constantly hosting fun events and different deals, so be sure to check out their website for all the details.

 Silver Lake Buggy Rentals is your headquarters for family-friendly off-road rentals at the Silver Lake Sand Dunes!

 Experience the Silver Lake Sand Dunes on a one-of-a-kind 40 minute dune tour with Mac Woods Dune Rides.

 Kids of all ages will find something to love in northern Michigan, whether they are visiting a children’s museum or taking a ranger-led hike at Sleeping Bear Dunes.
 Right now, the outdoors are the best place to be.
-Take the kids for a hike at Grass River Natural Area in Bellaire, where they will learn about native plant and animal species.
 Bike along the TART Trail to explore Traverse City and see a cool planetary display that runs along the trail.
 There’s also plenty of fun to be had at local arcades and bowling alleys during “normal” times.
 Many hotel properties–including Grand Traverse Resort and Spa in Acme, Crystal Mountain in Thompsonville, and others–offer tons of kid-friendly activities throughout the year.